aalises/barcelona-urban-mobility-graphql-api/README.md

 ### Run

-To run it, execute `build:prod` (Production) or `build:dev` (Development), depending on the environment you want to work on, and then run `start`.

-The application will be available on the `PORT` environment variable, or `4000` as the default port.
+To run it, execute `yarn build`, and then `yarn start`.
+The application will be available port `9000`.

 ### Generate Schema